 - you that is in the National Personal Insolvency Index; and

-- your credit worthiness that is publically available.
+- your creditworthiness that is publicly available.

 Consumer credit means credit that is intended to be used wholly or primarily for personal, family or household purposes or in relation to residential property for investment purposes.